adrienshen/simplecharts/project-notes.md

 Left:

 	-code
+		-graph needs some kinds of labels, legend...
+		-weird showing of previous graphs on hover

 		-Refactor, think about errors, improvements
 		-using gulp-jshint to check for bad coding

 	-Html
+		-rename main html file [k]
-		-meta tags
+		-meta tags [k]
-		-Google Antalytics
+		-Google Antalytics [.]
 		-favicon

 	-Workflow
-		-bring in gulpjs in and automate things[.]
+		-bring in gulpjs in and automate things, learn basics of gulpjs system [k] -git commit[k]
-		-git commit[k]

 	-Upload
 		-research where to upload a webapp (own server or other)

 */